pingcap/docs/tidb-cloud/tidb-cloud-password-authentication.md

 After logging in to TiDB Cloud, you can enable MFA in accordance with laws and regulations.

-Two-factor authentication adds additional security by requiring an Authenticator app to generate a one-time password for login.
+Two-factor authentication (also known as MFA or 2FA) adds additional security by requiring an Authenticator app to generate a one-time password for login.
 You can use any Authenticator app from the iOS or Android App Store to generate this password, such as Google Authenticator and Authy.

 ### Enable MFA